nvduc2910/AppetiserMovie/README.md

 - **Resources**: Contain all the resources such as font, assets, localization, strings, etc
 - **Coordinator**: Base coordinator for handling the navigation between screens.
 - **Model**: Represents real state content.

-### Persistence
-Using `NSUserDefault` for caching the movie items.
-That was handling by writing a base cache service with generic data type and inject to ViewModel via protocol therefore it's really easy to upgrade the code base when need to change to another cache type such as Realm, CoreData, SQLite, etc.

 ### AppetiserMovieTests
 This contains all unit tests, mock classes and extensions that being used in unit tests

 ### AppetiserMovieUITests
 This contains all component acceptance tests (aka UI tests).

+## 4. Persistence
+Using `NSUserDefault` for caching the movie items.
+That was handling by writing a base cache service with generic data type and inject to ViewModel via protocol therefore it's really easy to upgrade the code base when need to change to another cache type such as Realm, CoreData, SQLite, etc.

-## 3. Main third-party libraries
+## 5. Main third-party libraries
 Below is the list of third-party libraries that I use in the project:
 - **RxSwift**: It is this project's backbone to seamlessly manipulate UI events (binding between ViewModel and View) as well as API requests/responses.
 By transforming everything to a sequence of events, it not only makes the logic more understandable and concise but also helps us get rid of the old approach like adding target, delegates, closures which we might feel tedious sometimes.
 - **Alamofire/RxSwift**: To encapsulate API calls in a reactive way by taking advantage of RxSwift.